 Biggest Tires on a F250 – No Lift

 Before you run off and slap on the biggest tires on your truck, you need to consider what your intended purpose is for the upgrade.
 Are you going off-road?
-Are you simply doing an aesthetics (looks) upgrade?
-Is the truck used for hauling, commuting or towing?
+Are you simply doing anesthetics (looks) upgrade?
+Is the truck used for hauling, commuting, or towing?
 All these factors will play a part when considering a big tire upgrade.
-Your motive for the upgrade should be to determine what the biggest tire size you SHOULD fit for your application, rather than what you can get away with.
+Your motive for the upgrade should be to determine the biggest tire size you SHOULD fit for your application, rather than what you can get away with.
 Bigger is not always better in all scenarios.

-As mentioned from the outset the largest you can fit without and scrubbing, or cutting of wheel arch plastic is the 34” on a 16” inch rim. (eg. 315/75/16) Most popular combinations of 34” can work.
+As mentioned from the outset the largest you can fit without and scrubbing, or cutting off wheel arch plastic is the 34” on a 16” inch rim. (eg. 315/75/16) The most popular combinations of 34” can work.

-If you are prepared to remove the mud flaps, you can go slightly wider with a 295 tire on a 18” profile.
+If you are prepared to remove the mud flaps, you can go slightly wider with a 295 tire on an 18” profile.